k2view-academy/K2View-Academy/articles/TDM/tdm_architecture/02_tdm_database.md

 </tr>
 <tr>
 <td><h4>tdm_lu_type_relation_eid</td>
-<td>TDM relation table.
-This table maps the source parent entity ID to his source children entity IDs per source environment.
-For example Customer 1 have orders 56, 63, and 73 in Production environment.
-This table needs to be populated by the Sync of the parent LU, and is used to build the entities list of the children LUs on Load (Copy) tasks.</td>
+<td>TDM relationships table.
+This table maps the source parent entity ID to its source children entity IDs per source environment.
+For example Customer 1 has orders 56, 63 and 73 in the Production environment.
+This table is populated by a sync of the parent LU and is used to build the entities list of the children LUs during Load (copy) tasks.</td>
 <td>Business Entity</td>
 </tr>
 <tr>
 <td><h4>tdm_lu_type_rel_tar_eid</td>
-<td>TDM relation table for target IDs.
-This table maps the target parent entity ID to his target children entity IDs per target environment.
-This table needs to be populated by the Sync of the parent LU, and is used to build the entities list of the children LUs on Delete Only tasks, when the TDM task deletes the parent entites and their related data from the target environment.</td>
+<td>TDM relationship table for target IDs.
+This table maps the target parent entity ID to its target children entity IDs per target environment.
+This table is populated by a aync of the parent LU.
+The table is used to build the entities list of the children LUs for Delete Only tasks when the TDM task deletes parent entites and their related data from a target environment.</td>
 <td>Business Entity</td>
 </tr>
 <tr>
 <td><h4>[LU_NAME]_params</td>
 <td>Parameters table.
 Contains the list of all entities, migrated into Fabric per LU.
-Each combination of entity and source envirtonment has its own record.
-Each reconrds contains the entity ID (IID), the source environment name, and the list of parameters, defined on the LU.
+Each combination of an entity and source environment has a specific record which holds the entity ID (IID), source environment name and the list of parameters defined for the LU.
 For example, Customert Type.
-This table is created by Fabric Sync on each LU and is used to support the following Task's selection methods: Random Selection, and select by Parameters.</td>
+This table is created by a Fabric sync on each LU and is used to support random selection and select by parameters task selection methods.</td>
 <td>Business Entity</td>
 </tr>
 <tr>
 <td><h4>tdm_be_post_exe_process</td>
-<td>The list of post execution process attached to each Business Entity.
-A post execution process is executed in the end of the task execution.
-For example- sending a mail to the user.</td>
+<td>List of post execution processes attached to each Business Entity.
+A post execution process is executed at the end of the task execution process.
+For example, sending a mail to a user.</td>
 <td>Business Entity</td>
 </tr>
 <tr>
 <td><h4>product_logical_units</td>
 <td valign="top" width="500 pxl">
 <ul>
-<li>Map the list of LUs to each Business Entity.</li>
+<li>Maps a list of LUs to each Business Entity.</li>
-<li>Map the relation of LUs within a Business Entity: parallel LUs, or parent-child LUs.</li>
+<li>Maps the relationship of LUs within parallel LUs or parent-child LUs in a Business Entity.</li>
-<li>Map the combination of Business Entity and LU to a Product&nbsp;</li>
+<li>Maps the combined Business Entity and LU to a Product</li>
 </ul>
 </td>
 <td>Business Entity/Product</td>